08:30 to 17:00 AWST Mon-Fri

 • Plenty of job opportunities for approximately 1.5 million children in need

-• A competitive salary up to $65k per annum (according to Seek)
+• A competitive salary between $75k and $95k annually (according to Seek)

 • Ability to develop into the field of childcare provision and leadership